harveyxia/bittorrent/README.md

 To test: `./runtests.sh`

-See section "Run" for how to spin up separate instances of seeders, leechers, tracker, and a sample run.
+See section "Run" for how to spin up your own instances of seeders, leechers, tracker, and a sample run.

 ## Project Structure